top of page

 Joey Pickel (he/him)

-Joey is a third year majoring in English and Creative Writing with a History minor.
+Joey is a fourth year majoring in English and Creative Writing with a History minor.
 After graduation, he wants to teach creative writing at the collegiate level and hopefully make a good amount of money writing his own stories.
 His favorite book is Jesus' Son by Denis Johnson.
 Fun fact: Joey has backpacked around New Mexico!

 Screenshot 2024-01-30 at 9.26_edited.jpg